EmumbaOrg/docs-retail-solution-accelerator/docs/03-Setting-Up-Data-in-PostgreSQL/02-Alembic-Migrations.md

 To run the migration, execute the following command from your development environment — either from the VS Code integrated terminal (inside the Dev Container) or your host terminal with the virtual environment activated:

+!!! info "Alembic tracks which migrations have already been applied.
+If you run the migration command again and there are no new migrations, nothing will change.
+Only newly created migration scripts will be executed."

 ```bash
 cd backend
 alembic upgrade head